ttytm/keyword-o-mat.code/README.md

 ### Custom Keywords

-Simply create custom keyword cycle groups by adding them to your `settings.json`.<br>
+Simply create a custom keyword cycle group by adding it as an array to your `settings.json`.<br>
 E.g., if one of the groups you want to add should cycle through `foo` / `bar` / `baz` it would look like:

 ```json